+‘Profound regret’: Canada parliament speaker resigns after honouring Nazi

-Canada parliament speaker faces calls to step down after honouring Nazi
+Canada parliament speaker steps down after honouring Nazi

-Canada’s foreign minister calls on Anthony Rota to step down after honouring man who served in Nazi World War II unit.
+Anthony Rota resigns in face of mounting pressure after he honoured a man who served in Nazi World War II unit.

-The speaker of Canada’s Parliament faces growing calls to resign, after he honoured a man who fought in a Nazi unit during World War II as Ukrainian President Volodymyr Zelenskyy visited the House of Commons last week.
+The speaker of Canada’s Parliament has stepped down, days after he honoured a man who fought in a Nazi unit during World War II as Ukrainian President Volodymyr Zelenskyy visited the House of Commons last week.

-Speaker Anthony Rota said this week that he was “deeply sorry” for inviting 98-year-old Yaroslav Hunka to Friday’s special parliamentary session, where he recognised Hunka as a “Ukrainian hero”.
+Addressing Canadian lawmakers in Ottawa on Tuesday afternoon, Speaker Anthony Rota said he was resigning “with a heavy heart”.

 Keep readinglist of 3 items